truenas/documentation/static/includes/apps/AppsBeforeYouBeginCertificate.md

 &NewLine;

-* Create a self-signed certificate for the app.
+* Create a self-signed certificate for the app (if required).

   {{< include file="/static/includes/apps/AddAppCertificate.md" >}}